 Stage 4: Period of Rest and Re-examination

 The horse is returned to the stable and the tack removed.
 The heart and lungs are listened to as the horse recovers from the exercise phase.
-The horse’s normal behaviour in the stable can be observed again and some vices are displayed after exercise so may be observed during this time.
+The horse’s normal behaviour in the stable can be observed again.
+Some vices are displayed after exercise, so may be observed during this time.

 Stage 5: Second Trot Up

 The final stage involves trotting the horse up in hand again.
 This is to assess any changes or lameness that may have arisen from the exercise or recovery phases.
 Some vets repeat the whole of stage 2, including the flexion tests and lungeing in order to satisfy themselves of a thorough examination.

 It is usual for a blood sample to be taken at all PPEs, even limited or two-stage examinations.
 The sample is stored for six months then disposed of if no request for testing has been received.
 The sample can be tested for certain medications, for example sedation, painkillers (e.g. bute) and steroids.